mike14747/liri-node-app/README.md

     * without this additional secondary parameter, results for the song 'The Sign' by 'Ace of Bass' will be displayed
     * sample of this completed input would be: 'node liri spotify-this-song carouselambra'
   * do-what-it-says
-    * this parameter cause liri to ignore any additional parameters
+    * this parameter causes liri to ignore any additional parameters
-    * this full inout looks like: 'node liri do-what-it-says'
+    * this full input should be: 'node liri do-what-it-says'
-    * this will read the file 'random.txt'... whose contents include one of the first 3 parameters, plus one of the additional ones
+    * this will read the file 'random.txt'... whose contents include one of the first 3 parameters, plus one of the additional secondary ones

-* Upon entering this into the terminal, the following sequence of events will occur:
+* Upon entering the above input into the terminal, the following sequence of events will occur:
   * User validation will check that one of the 4 approved parameters has been entered
     * if one of the approved parameters hasn't been entered, an error message will be displayed listing the acceptable parameters
   * In the case of the first 3 acceptable parameters, a check for the secondary parameters will be made